Wilhelm Canaris: United States

 In 1937, Canaris created a new office of air intelligence in the Abwehr and assigned Hauptmann Nikolaus Ritter of the Luftwaffe to be the chief of I. Luft (Chief of Air Intelligence).
 Ritter, who had lived in the United States for twelve years, was given primary authority over Abwehr agents operating in the Americas and Britain.
-Canaris instructed Ritter to contact a former spymaster living in New York whom he knew from the First World War, Fritz Joubert Duquesne.
+Canaris instructed Ritter to contact and reactivate a former German Naval Intelligence spymaster living in New York City whom Canaris knew from the First World War, Fritz Joubert Duquesne.
+Duquesne was an Afrikaner who had escaped from a prisoner-of-war camp in the British Imperial fortress colony of Bermuda during the Second Boer War and had been falsely credited for the death of British Army Field Marshal Herbert Kitchener, 1st Earl Kitchener in the sinking of HMS Hampshire during the First World War).
 Back in 1931, Ritter had met Duquesne in New York, and both spies reconnected in New York on 3 December 1937.
 Ritter also met with Herman W. Lang, a spy who operated under the code name PAUL.

 Herman Lang worked as a machinist, draftsman and assembly inspector for the Carl L. Norden Company in New York, which had been contracted to manufacture an advanced top-secret military bomber part, the Norden bomb-sight.
 He provided the Abwehr a large drawing of the bomb-sight and later went to Germany to work on and finish an improved version.
-In Germany, Lang met with Canaris and Göring.
+In Germany, Lang debriefed with both Canaris and Göring.
 Ritter employed several other successful agents across the United States, but he also made the mistake of recruiting a man who would later become a double agent for the Federal Bureau of Investigation (FBI), William Sebold.
 On 8 February 1940, Ritter sent Sebold to New York under the alias of Harry Sawyer and instructed him to set up a shortwave radio-transmitting station to establish contact with the German shortwave station abroad.
 Sebold was also instructed to use the codename TRAMP and to contact a fellow agent, codenamed DUNN, Fritz Duquesne.